amiaopensource/audioqc/README.md

 ### Windows:
 * [Ruby](https://rubyinstaller.org/) will need to be installed if it isn't present already.
-* All dependencies will have to be added to the 'Path' and should be the command line version (CLI) of their respective tools
+* All dependencies will have to be added to the 'Path' (or have their locations noted in the configuration file) and should be the command line version (CLI) of their respective tools
 * MediaConch, MediaInfo and BWF MetaEdit can be downloaded from the [MediaArea](https://mediaarea.net/) website
 * ffprobe can be downloaded as part of the [FFmpeg package](https://ffmpeg.org/download.html#build-windows)